Academic Status and Remediation Information and Position Statement on Students Who Speak English with Accents and Nonstandard Dialects

 Academic Status Statement

 Graduate students are required to maintain a minimum cumulative and semester grade point average of 3.00 or above at the end of each semester.
 Failure to do so will result in either academic dismissal after two consecutive semesters of a grade point average below 3.00 or placement on academic warning after a single semester of a grade point average below 3.00.
-A student may repeat a graduate course once.
-Any student receiving more than 6 credits of C (C+, C, C-) or below or more than 3 credits of F will be terminated immediately from the program.
+A grade of B (3.00) or better must be received in all of the following:

 Academic Remediation Statement